 We work on a contingency fee basis in almost all of our cases.
 The only exception is in individual securities actions, where we typically handle the cases on a fixed fee basis.
 Thus, in most instances, we only recover our fees and costs, if we’re able to recover for you.
 If we are not successful, you will owe us nothing.
-If we are successful, we recover our attorneys’ fees (typically 33.33%) and our costs from the recovery.
-Also, unlike many law firms in states outside of New York, the costs are deducted from the recovery first, before our fees are calculated, which is much more favorable to you.
+If we are successful, we recover our attorneys’ fees (typically between 33.33% and 40% depending on the particular case) and our costs from the recovery.
+We also recover our costs, which we try to keep at a minimum for our clients.

 Yes, every state has what is called a statute of limitations.
 You have a certain limited amount of time to file your case and every state is different.
 Also, when the statute of limitations begins to run varies by state.
 For some states, the clock starts running on a potential claim from when the consumer suffered the injury.
 In other states, the clock starts running when the consumer reasonably discovers the connection between his or her injury and the potential cause.
 Still, in other states, it is dramatically different.